Markets

 0.0 pp

-Australia is a country in Oceania with 26.64 million inhabitants in 2023 and the 13th largest economy in the world.
+Australia is a country in Oceania with a population of 27.2 million in 2024 and the 13th-largest economy in the world.

-According to Globaldata, Australia was the world's 21st largest source market for tourists, generating 13.9 million trips and accounting for 1.1% of total global tourism demand.
-Around 28.5% of flows are concentrated on the European continent.
-The 4 main regions sending Australian tourists abroad were: New South Wales (share: 29.6%), Victoria (share: 24.7%), Queensland (share: 15.0%) and Western Australia (share: 11.2%).
+According to Globaldata, Australia was the 24th largest source market for tourists globally, generating 16.7 million trips and accounting for 1.0% of total global tourism demand.
+Approximately 25.7% of these trips were to Europe.
+The top four regions sending Australian tourists abroad were: New South Wales (share: 29.6%), Victoria (share: 24.7%), Queensland (share: 15.0%), and Western Australia (share: 11.2%).

-In turn, 98.8% of trips abroad made by Australian tourists were by air and 1.2% by sea.
+In turn, 98.8% of overseas trips taken by Australian tourists were by air and 1.2% by sea.

 Perspectives

-The IMF reveals that Australia's economy grew by 2.0% in 2023, due to the unfavorable international situation: the conflict in Ukraine, the war in the Middle East (Israel-Hamas) and rising costs for energy and other raw materials and intermediate goods.
-For 2024 and 2025, it expects growth of 1.2% and 2.1% respectively.
+The IMF reports that Australia’s economy grew by 2.0% in 2023, due to unfavorable global conditions: the conflict in Ukraine, the war in the Middle East (Israel-Hamas), and rising costs for energy, raw materials, and intermediate goods.
+For 2024 and 2025, it forecasts growth of 1.2% and 2.1%, respectively.